 To ease the compliance burden, staging dates for small businesses have been delayed.
 Broadly, employers with between 50 and 249 workers have been assigned revised staging dates running from 1 April 2014 to 1 April 2015.
 Employers with fewer than 50 workers have been given staging dates between 1 June 2015 and 1 April 2017.
 New businesses have staging dates at the end of the overall timetable.

 NEST is an occupational DC scheme set up under trust.
-There will be an annual limit on contributions to NEST (£4,400 in the 2012/13 tax year), but this is due to be abolished in 2017.
-Transfers into and out of NEST will be banned, though this prohibition will be lifted when the DWP's new "pot-follows-member" automatic transfer mechanism is introduced.
+There is an annual limit on contributions to NEST (£4,500 in the 2013/14 tax year), but this is due to be abolished in April 2017.
+Transfers into and out of NEST are currently banned, though this prohibition will be lifted when the DWP's new "pot-follows-member" automatic transfer mechanism is introduced.